STEMFORALL 2024 WORKSHOP

 7) Math education modeling methods

-Project supervisors: Anuurag Kumar and Stephanie Wang
+Project supervisors: Alex Iosevich, Azita Mayeli, Anuurag Kumar and Stephanie Wang

 Project description: At present, the United States severely underperforms in mathematics relative to its global standing, leading to countless attempts to aid STEM students.
 Lesser studied, however, is pedagogy at the undergraduate level, and the factors that go into attracting and retaining math major students.
 In this group, we will explore the variety of factors that contribute to the undergraduate mathematics experience through a first-generation lens, including, but not limited to: allocation of university resources, available mathematical support, community openness, perceived mathematical stigma and career trajectory, etc. Students in this group can expect to do mathematical modeling of demographics and statistical analysis, as well as learn how to apply quantitative measurements to subject data (interviews, surveys, etc.).
 Coding will be done in Python and/or R, and use of ChatGPT is welcome and even encouraged so far as the programmer understands the code produced.